How to Calm Travel Anxiety Naturally: Over the Counter Remedies

 FAQs

 But whether or not you use prescription medication, it can be useful to approach your flight anxiety holistically.
-Options like aromatherapy and noise cancelling headphones won’t interact with medications and can be incredibly helpful.
+Options like aromatherapy and noise cancelling headphones won’t interact with medications and can be incredibly helpful as supplementation.

 Sources